-The basic formula with which we can determine the Reynolds number for a given flow situation is: “Re = VDρ/μ” or “Re = VD/v” where “V” is the fluid velocity, “D” is the characteristic distance, “ρ” is the fluid density, “ν” is the kinematic viscosity, and “μ” is the dynamic viscosity both of which can be acquired from data tables.
+The Reynolds Number formula is: “Re = VDρ/μ” or “Re = VD/v” where “V” is the fluid velocity, “D” is the characteristic distance, “ρ” is the fluid density, “ν” is the kinematic viscosity, and “μ” is the dynamic viscosity both of which can be acquired from data tables.
 This former of these formula’s drives the above Reynolds Number Calculator.

 When we are investigating the type of flow in a pipe, we use the formula: “Re = QDH/νΑ” where “Q” is the fluid flow rate, “DH” is the hydraulic diameter, “ν” is the kinematic viscosity, and “A” is the pipe cross-sectional area.
 The hydraulic diameter is determined with: “DH = 4A/P” where “P” is the “wetted perimeter”, or the area that contacts the fluid flow.

 Reynolds Number for ducts or open channels